Azure/azure-powershell/src/Network/Network/help/Remove-AzApplicationGatewayHttpListenerCustomError.md

 ```

 ## DESCRIPTION
-The **Remove-AzApplicationGatewayCustomError** cmdlet removes a custom error from a http listener of an application gateway.
+The **Remove-AzApplicationGatewayHttpListenerCustomError** cmdlet removes a custom error from a http listener of an application gateway.

 ## EXAMPLES